SVijayB/PyHub/.github/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

-Please note we have a [code of conduct](https://github.com/SVijayB/PyHub/blob/master/docs/CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.
+Please note we have a [Code Of Conduct](https://github.com/SVijayB/PyHub/blob/master/.github/CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

 ### General rules